LanternPowered/Terre/README.md

 page on the [wiki] and downloads are available as [packages](https://github.com/orgs/LanternPowered/packages?repo_name=Terre).**

-The following list gives an overview of each sub-project in this repository.
+The following list gives an overview of each subproject in this repository.

 * **proxy** - The actual proxy server.
 * **image** - A docker image build containing the proxy and all the official plugins.
 * **standalone** - Packs terre and all its dependencies into a single jar.
 * **test** - A test environment which can be used in the IDE, which will include plugins from the repository.
-* **portals** - A plugin which allows you to create portals to teleport between servers (worlds).
+* **portals** - A plugin that makes it possible to create portals to teleport between servers (worlds).
-* **tshock-users** - A plugin which hooks into the tShock user and permission system, so they can work together.
-(Placeholder)
+* **characters** - A plugin that allows configuration of character storages.
+As alternative to client side characters. **WIP, is currently only used to test server side character compatibility, no data is currently saved.**
 * **k8s-server-finder** A plugin that discovers Terraria servers on a kubernetes cluster and automatically registers them.